mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 {{?RFC2818}}, to see how the relationship of P and Q has affected their deployment.

-We choose these examples as all four are examples are optional security, and that perfect deployment of the associated extensions -- securing the routing control plane, the Internet naming system, and end-to-end transport (at least for the Web platform) -- would represent completely "securing" the Internet architecture at layers 3 and 4.
+We choose these examples as all four represent optional security, and that perfect deployment of the associated extensions -- securing the routing control plane, the Internet naming system, and end-to-end transport (at least for the Web platform) -- would represent completely "securing" the Internet architecture at layers 3 and 4.

 ## Routing security: BGPSEC and RPKI